Pages

 "But she was abandoned; she will die if we don't take care of her!" she said.

-And then I promptly went to HEB for the economy size box of Benadryl.
+driving promptly to HEB for the economy size box of Benadryl.

 Here we are, and Squirt is now of adoptable age.
-She is totally adorable, as you can see from her picture (thanks Alicia!), and she is socializing very well.
-Since I knit her the toy she is jealously guarding in this picture, I thought I could post it here. ;-) Which brings me to the point of this post: Are any of you interested in adopting her?
+She is totally adorable, as you can see from her picture (thanks Alicia!).
+Since I knit her the toy she is jealously guarding in this picture, I thought I could post it here, which brings me to the point of this post: Are any of you interested in adopting her?
 She is ready for a permanent home, being at least 9 weeks at this point.
 She comes with a bag of food, too.

 Now, how can you not love that little face?
 Aaaaaaahhhhhhhhhhhhhhhhhhhhhh.